Road traffic accident claims

 What causes it?

-Whiplash happens when the head is suddenly and forcefully thrown backwards, forwards or sideways.
-Road traffic accidents are the most common cause of these injuries.
+Whiplash happens when the head is suddenly and forcefully thrown backwards, forwards or sideways. are the most common cause of these injuries.
 For example, they often occur in accidents when a stationary or slow moving car is hit from behind by another vehicle.
 The rear impact causes the head to suddenly move back and forth, damaging tendons and ligaments in the neck.

 Sudden blows to the head can also lead to whiplash.
 For example, if you are struck on the head while playing sports such as rugby, boxing or judo, there is a risk you will experience this type of injury.
 Slips or falls that cause your head to jolt backwards can cause whiplash too, and it’s also possible to suffer whiplash if you’re hit on the head by a heavy object.